 Table of Contents

-Map of Lake Louise for the Best Downhill Ski Day
+Map of Lake Louise

 Back Bowls

-Tip : Avoid that section of the Back Bowls unless you are confident in your green-run or blue-run finding skills, or that are satisfied by taking a black run down, if you miss the signs.
+Tip : Avoid that section of the Back Bowls unless you are confident in your green-run or blue-run finding skills, or are satisfied by taking a black run down, if you miss the signs.

 Front Side

-The west bowl on the front side, offers black runs if you’re looking for more adventurous ski runs as well.
+The west bowl on the front side offers black runs if you’re looking for more adventurous ski runs as well.

 Larch

 The back side of the mountain is called Larch; this is my preferred skiing area.
-It has many doable blue runs for a moderate level skier like myself.
+It has many doable blue runs for a moderate-level skier like myself.
 It ensures the best downhill ski day in Lake Louise.

 If you choose to hangout on that side of the hill, note that you’ll need to take the Ptarmigan chair back up by 3:30 at the latest, to get to the front side, as the chair closes at that time.
 You’ll be able to get in multiple runs though, as the line-ups tend to be shorter on that side.